Petra, Jordan By Night – A Practical Guide

 In the end, the host Bedouin states that we are allowed to take a flash photo of the Treasury simultaneously.
 This will be your first glimpse at the iconic structure.
 Be sure to have your cameras ready, as they only shine a light on the Treasury for a moment, literally a flash, during Petra by Night.
 The photos I took were not that good, as it happened so fast!

-Petra, Jordan By Night Thoughts
+My Thoughts About Petra Jordan By Night

 I have heard that many people are disappointed at the site, as their first exposure to Petra.
 I agree that you should probably view Petra during the day before you choose to go at night, but with the limited time we had, we felt like this experience worked out perfectly for us and we had no problem with it.
 Some say to save your energy and excitement for they day viewing and I agree, if you are not physically able to hike down there and back and then do it all over again the next morning, then I wouldn’t do it.
 Seeing it in the daylight is so much more exciting than seeing it in the moonlight with candles, which is counter-intuitive.
 Also, I was exhausted when I got back to my hotel at way past midnight, knowing that I was going to be one of the first visitors at 6 am to do it again (ok, I admit it, I didn’t quite make it that early!).
 That is why the cave bar helps!
 (Just kidding).